scc-digitalhub/sdk-docs/docs/reference/runtimes/dbt/how-to.md

 - **Remote Execution** (`local_execution=False`, default): The function is executed on a remote server or cluster managed by the platform.

-## Parameter Structure

-Parameters are organized into three categories:

-- **Function Parameters**: Define the function's `spec` attributes, such as source code and execution environment.
-These are set when creating the function.

-- **Task Parameters**: Specify the action type and execution environment configuration.
-For DBT runtimes, the action is `transform`.

-- **Run Parameters**: Control runtime behavior, such as local vs. remote execution, input mappings, and output specifications.

-## Task Actions

-The DBT runtime supports one task action:

-- **`transform`**: Execute a dbt transformation

-## Detailed Documentation
+## Parameter Documentation

-For comprehensive details on each parameter category:
+Here are links to the detailed documentation for each parameter category:

-- [Function Parameters](entities/function.md) — Complete reference for function creation and configuration.
+- [DBT Transform](actions/dbt-transform.md) — Complete reference for the transform action including function, task, and run parameters.
-- [Task Parameters](entities/task.md) — Execution modes and runtime settings.
-- [Run Parameters](entities/run.md) — Input/output mappings and execution options.